PieKing1215/rust-pxtone/README.md

 High level bindings to pxtone for Rust

+_(note: the current release on crates.io is very outdated because I'm in the middle of a big refactor)_

 Run `cargo run --release --example full_playback` for a demo.<br>
 See [examples/](examples/) for sample code.